br3ndonland/dotfiles/README.md

   keybase pgp export -q 16digit_PGPkeyid --secret | gpg --allow-secret-key-import --import
   ```

+##### Keybase Git

+- Keybase allows users and teams to create and store end-to-end encrypted Git repositories.
+As of Keybase 5.1.0, [Git LFS](https://git-lfs.github.com/) is also enabled.
+See the [Keybase Git docs](https://keybase.io/docs/git/index).
-- **Keybase and Git:** Keybase can't yet be used to directly sign Git commits.
+- Keybase can't yet be used to directly sign Git commits.
 The best method, as described [here](https://github.com/pstadler/keybase-gpg-github), is to export your PGP key from Keybase to GPG, and then sign Git commits with GPG.
 Eventually, I would like to set Keybase as the signing program in my _~/.gitconfig_ and skip the export to GPG.

   - _.gitconfig_ for GPG